WordPress is free. So why use premium WordPress themes and plugins? It’s a good question, and we’ve got lots of answers.

 Some free themes offer help, but only when the developer isn’t busy.
 Assuming you’re willing to wait around.
 And if you can’t wait?
 Tough luck.

 You have to keep your software current.
 When WordPress rolls out an update, themes and plugins often have to be updated.
 Sometimes it’s minor stuff, but sometimes a WordPress update will introduce new features or break old ones.
-If no one is around to keep that old free plugin updated, it could stop working.
+If no one is around to keep that old free theme or plugin updated, it could stop working.
 Or worse, it could become a security threat.

 If you want your site to work right all the time, then pay for it.
 Quality is worth the price.